 If they didn’t integrate a split air conditioner into the house design, then has that really changed just because you are buying anew unit?
 Probably not.
 Both types of air conditioners accomplish the same end-goal, and to be honest, no one type of air conditioner is better than another.
 They are just different ways to skin the same cat (or skin the same apple, if you are a cat person).

-Price of a Split Air Conditioner vs Packaged Air Conditioner.
+Price of a Split Air Conditioner vs a Packaged AC Unit

 Despite what many salesmen will have you believe, split air conditioners and packaged air conditioners (for comparable SEER models) are about the same price.
 Some will tell you that the packaged systems are cheaper because they require less time, but a packaged unit will still require a decent amount of time if done properly.
 A reputable company will check the integrity of the roof, reseal all of the breaches, and modify the plenum to make sure that everything fits properly with the new unit.
 Don’t skimp on your contractor, trust me…it will cost you more in the long run.
 Here is an article that might be useful: How to Choose an HVAC Contractor.